mikemeyer186/v-server-setup/README.md

-# v-server-setup
+# V-Server setup

-Procedure to configure a vm-cloud on a server with zsh/bash:
+Procedure to configure a VM-cloud on a server with zsh:

 - creating ssh-key pair
 - deactivating password login